YouGuess21/picoCTF/binexp/seedspring.md

 }
 ```

-We run this program on the server in order to match the times.
+We run this program on the server in order to match the times and pipe the output of program into the program running on server.

 ```terminal
 youguess@youguess-Inspiron-14-5410-2-in-1:~$ ./solve | nc jupiter.challenges.picoctf.org 8311